agilexrobotics/bunker_ros/README.md

 * bunker_bringup: launch and configuration files to start ROS nodes
 * bunker_base: a ROS wrapper around [ugv_sdk](https://github.com/agilexrobotics/ugv_sdk) to monitor and control the bunker robot
-* bunker_description: URDF model for the mobile base, a sample urdf (bunker_description/sample/bunker_v2_nav.xacro) is provided for customized robot with addtional sensors
 * bunker_msgs: bunker related message definitions

 ### Update the packages for your customized robot